mmore500/templ/README.md

 Entry types are defined using YAML files.
 Existing entry types can be modified and additional entry types can be defined by modifying or adding YAML templates to `templ/templates`.

+Take a look at an example journal made with templ [here](https://github.com/mmore500/templ/tree/example-journal).

 ## Usage
 Basic usage is as follows.
 ```